attainu/project-rupali-barla-au13/README.md

 parkinglot.py can be run through shell or through file containing test cases.
 An example file run_test_case.txt has been provided in repo.

-To Run Program :
+To Run Program :-

 1) Clone the repository https://github.com/attainu/project-rupali-barla-au13/tree/dev

+2) Install Python

+3) Install flake8 library:

+o pip install flake8
+o goto root directory where parkinglot.py file is present. o Run python -m flake8 command and check for any errors: o like I got no newline error, to ignore that use #noqa at the end

-2) Run python park_command.py to run without input test case file.
+4) Run python park_command.py to run without input test case file.
 This opens a shell where you can write your commands like - create_parking_lot 6, leave 4, etc as provided in the project guidelines.

-3) To run with a file execute python park_command.py -f run_test_case.txt.
+5) To run with a file execute python park_command.py -f run_test_case.txt.
 You can modify the test cases.

+Technologies used :-

+Project is created with : -
+• Python: 3.8.5
+• Flake8 (for linting)